Does Dry Brushing Reduce Cellulite, Or What Does It Even Do?

 Does dry brushing exfoliate the skin?

-Dr. Ilyas thinks dry brushing can be used to make skin look a little more "polished" temporarily, like for a night out or a big event.
-But whether it should be done every night?
-“There is only a transient benefit to this process and not a long-term benefit.
-In fact, long term I suspect the risks of over-exfoliating or exposing our skin to excess bacteria and yeast will likely outweigh the benefits if someone decides to make this a part of their daily routine,” she says.
+If you're going to use a dry brush, this is the reason to do so.
+Due to its abrasive bristles, dry brushing effectively exfoliates the skin.
+Dr. Ilyas thinks dry brushing can be used to make skin look a little more "polished" temporarily.
+"There is only a transient benefit to this process and not a long-term benefit," she says.
+"Long-term, I suspect the risks of over-exfoliating or exposing our skin to excess bacteria and yeast will likely outweigh the benefits if someone decides to make this a part of their daily routine."

 So, should you dry brush?

-I was sent OSEA's Plant-Based Dry Brush to try, and though I didn't notice any immediate, dramatic change, it was the routine of dry brushing that I enjoyed most (that is, when I actually remembered to do it).
-Though the lack of a handle on this particular brush makes it impossible to use on my back, it felt nice.
-My skin is sensitive, though, and I was wary about how it would react.
+Honestly, something about dry brushing just feels good.
+Those 30 seconds (or more!) of self-care—of doing good for your body—sets a positive intention.
+I was sent OSEA's Plant-Based Dry Brush to test, and though I didn't notice any immediate, dramatic change, it was the routine of dry brushing that I enjoyed most.
+Even though the lack of a handle on this particular brush makes it hard to use on my back, it felt soothing to brush my legs and arms.

-If you also have sensitive skin, you might want to reconsider dry brushing.
-"Anyone with skin conditions such as eczema or psoriasis need to be very cautious in the affected areas so as not to cause more sensitivity.
-Either skip those areas or if they cover larger areas of the body then perhaps skip this altogether,” Vargas told us.
+If you have sensitive skin, you might want to reconsider dry brushing.
+"Anyone with skin conditions such as eczema or psoriasis needs to be very cautious in the affected areas so as not to cause more sensitivity," says Vargas.
+"Either skip those areas or if they cover larger areas of the body, then perhaps skip this altogether."

-Dr. Ilyas also noted that over-exfoliating can be a bad thing: “It can lead to sensitive, inflamed skin.
-It can stimulate excess pigment to be deposited in the skin to lead to discoloration.
-If performed over open wounds, cuts or eczema, bacteria and yeast may overthrow and lead to infections."
+Dr. Ilyas also noted that over-exfoliating can be a bad thing because it can lead to sensitive, inflamed skin.
+"It can also stimulate excess pigment to be deposited in the skin and lead to discoloration," she adds.
+"If performed over open wounds, cuts, or eczema, bacteria and yeast may overthrow and lead to infections."

 But barring that, you've got the go-ahead from an otherwise skeptic dermatologist.
 "I tell my patients that if they feel a benefit to skin brushing and they do not have any underlying skin conditions then it is likely harmless to do," Dr. Ilyas says.